Cardinal-Cryptography/aleph-node/contracts/README.md

 Specifically it will:
 - deploy the ERC20 token contract
-- deploy the game contract
+- deploy the game contracts
+- set access control
 - transfer token balance to the game contract
-- whitelist some accounts for playing the game
+- whitelist some accounts for playing the games
-- interact with the game from the whitelisted account
+- interact with the games from the whitelisted accounts
-- wait past the game deadline, trigger game end and reward distribution
+- wait past the game deadline, trigger the game end and reward distribution
-- run an assert (simple check whether Pressiah received his reward according to the scheme).
-No more assertions are implemented at this point, as the hope is to soon start writing Rust-based tools for deployment and interacting with the contracts.